adambergman/css-crossfade-calculator/README.md

 # css-crossfade-calculator

-Visit https://adambergman.github.io/css-crossfade-calculator for the working calculator
+Visit https://adambergman.github.io/css-crossfade-calculator to use the calculator

 ## About

 This form generates the proper CSS (or SCSS) animation timing styles for crossfading any number of images with pure CSS.
 The animation will loop infinitely.

 ## Approach and Algorithm

-The approach is to create a single animation that fades opacity and stagger each animation on images elements so that only one image is visible at a time with a crossfade between images.
+The approach is to create a single animation that fades `opacity` and then stagger the animation on each image element with `animation-delay` so that only one image is visible at a time with a crossfade between images.

-The following algorithm is used to determine animation-delay and keyframe percentages for the animations.
+The following algorithm is used to determine `animation-delay` and keyframe percentages for the fading animation.
 There will always be 5 key frames, with the first always being `0%` and the last always being `100%`.

 `n` = total number of images
 `a` = presentation time for a single image (seconds)